 Patients with underlying diseases such as liver and kidney diseases, taking medicines such as diuretic or lipid-lowering drugs, or some inappropriate behaviors such as taking a warm shower, using too strong soap, scrubbing, or skin exfoliating can cause dry skin.

 Taking care of skin during winter mainly focuses on applying moisturizer cream, body butter, or wax.
-Elderly should not use soap but try oil or bath oil instead.
-If you have severe dry skin, scaly residue, or itchy, you must consult with professional physician to avoid skin inflammation, wound, and complicated infection.
+The elderly should not use soap but try oil or bath oil instead.
+If you have severe dry skin, scaly residue, or itchy, you must consult with a professional physician to avoid skin inflammation, wound, and complicated infection.

 Information by Dr. Nicha Tangpapong